Table of Contents

 Gallstones are the stones in the gallbladder that are formed when bile fluid becomes hardened inside the gallbladder.
 The stones can also be as a result of cholesterol or pigment hardening or a combination of both.

-Biliary colic is the pain in right upper quadrant of the abdomen that results when a gallstone temporarily impacts the cystic duct during a contraction.
+Biliary colic is the pain in the right upper quadrant of the abdomen that results when a gallstone temporarily impacts the cystic duct during a contraction.
 It is as a result of gallbladder contractions.

 Acute cholecystitis occurs when there is a prolonged obstruction of the cystic duct and secondary bacterial infection of the gallbladder resulting in right upper quadrant abdominal pain, fever, and abdominal tenderness.

-The majority of gallstones are cholesterol based and are asymptomatic.
+The majority of gallstones are cholesterol-based and are asymptomatic.
 When symptomatic, the most common presentation is recurrent right-upper-quadrant abdominal pain that is associated with nausea and vomiting and could have a temporal relationship with high-fat content food intake.

 The treatment is surgical removal of the gallbladder (cholecystectomy).
 The current consensus is to treat symptomatic gallstones only.
-However, in certain populations, a prophylactic cholecystectomy is offered, such as children with sickle cell disease.
+However, in certain populations, prophylactic cholecystectomy is offered, such as children with sickle cell disease.
 It is also indicated for spinal injury patients, persons with calcified/nonfunctional gallbladder as well as those whose gallstones have enlarged past two centimeters.

 Pathophysiology of Biliary Disease

 Bile is formed by the liver and is stored and concentrated in the gallbladder, which contracts after fatty meals to deliver the bile into the intestine.
-Bile is mainly composed of cholesterol, bile salts, phospholipids and inorganic acids and helps in fat emulsification and absorption in the small intestine.
+Bile is mainly composed of cholesterol, bile salts, phospholipids, and inorganic acids and helps in fat emulsification and absorption in the small intestine.